Suestra/tools/README.md

 1. Create a virtual machine with Ubuntu Server 18.04 LTS on VirtualBox.
 2. Configure the virtual machine to share a folder `Development` between the Host and Guest.
+3. Install VirtualBox Guest Additions on the virtual machine.
-3. Give access to the shared folder on the guest machine located at `/media/sf_Development` to the regular user using the following command:
+4. Give access to the shared folder on the guest machine located at `/media/sf_Development` to the regular user using the following command:
 ```
 adduser <username> vboxsf
 ```
-4. Execute the following commands to install OpenCV and dependencies:
+5. Execute the following commands to install OpenCV and dependencies:
 ```
 apt install -y xorg
 apt install -y --no-install-recommends lightdm-gtk-greeter